Other Institutional Grants

 Institutional Grant awards come directly from the University of Arizona.
 Like Federal Grants, Institutional Grants are free money – money that does not have to be repaid.

-The University Grant award is an institutional grant designed to assist first time, undergraduate, Arizona Resident students to help pay for the cost of tuition at the University of Arizona.
+The University Grant award is an institutional grant designed to assist qualifying, first time, undergraduate, Arizona Resident students to help pay for the cost of tuition at the University of Arizona.
 Students must also demonstrate certain financial need, as calculated by the Free Application for Federal Student Aid (FAFSA).

-- The FAFSA must be completed each year by the University of Arizona’s priority FAFSA filing deadline - March 1st for continuing Arizona students and April 1st for Summer/Fall 2023 First Year, Transfer and Readmits.
+- The FAFSA must be completed each year by the University of Arizona’s priority FAFSA filing deadline.
+For students beginning enrollment in the fall semester: March 1st for continuing Arizona students and April 1st for Summer/Fall 2023 First Year, Transfer and Readmits.
+For students beginning enrollment in the spring semester: November 1st.

 - In addition to the FAFSA, newly admitted students (first-year, transfer and readmits) must also submit a completed University of Arizona (Arizona) Admission Application for the fall semester by the University of Arizona’s priority FAFSA filing deadline above.
 Please note, a completed application means all necessary information for an admissions decision are on file.
 For full details regarding application dates and deadlines click here.

 The University Grant award can be awarded for up to 8 consecutive semesters for first year students and 4 consecutive semesters for transfer students, based upon the general renewal eligibility criteria listed below.

 - Complete your FAFSA every year by March 1st